Skip to main content

 Staycations are more affordable than overseas trips

-This is somewhat obvious, but it should be noted all the same.
 For some, the option of international travel simply doesn’t exist because of the costs involved.
 Even with cheap flights and a great hotel rate, other costs like car rental push expenses up.
+Looking back to the Verdant Leisure research, over half of those saying they are likely to go on a staycation in 2023 were leaning towards doing so due to the cost-of-living crisis.

 So instead of saving all year for one expensive trip, travellers are finding they can take multiple refreshing getaways and enjoy it just as much.